 Hungarian National Museum

-Inaugurated in 1846, The Hungarian National Museum houses, preserves and displays Hungary’s most important collection of historical relics from prehistoric times to the present day.
+The Hungarian National Museum (Magyar Nemzeti Múzeum) houses, preserves, and displays Hungary’s most important collection of historical relics from prehistory to the present day.

 Count Ferenc Széchényi established a library in 1802 donating all his books, which was then followed by the donation of his coin collection, among other collections, transforming the library into the Hungarian National Museum.